Jaime Soto: Auxiliary Bishop of Orange

 On March 23, 2000, Soto was appointed as an auxiliary bishop of Orange and titular bishop of Segia by Pope John Paul II.
 He received his episcopal consecration at St. Columban Church in Garden Grove, California, on May 31, 2000, from Bishop Tod Brown, with Bishops Michael Driscoll and Norman McFarland serving as co-consecrators.
 On June 11, 2003, Soto served as a principal co-consecrator for Auxiliary Bishop Dominic Mai Luong.

-Soto attended World Youth Day 2005 in Cologne, Germany, joining nine other American bishops in leading catechetical sessions.As auxiliary bishop, Soto counseled Hispanics diagnosed with HIV/AIDS, led monthly services for inmates at the Orange County Men's Jail and promoted such Hispanic rituals and events as the procession of Our Lady of Guadalupe and the Day of the Dead.
+Soto attended World Youth Day 2005 in Cologne, Germany, joining nine other American bishops in leading catechetical sessions.
+As auxiliary bishop, Soto counseled Hispanics diagnosed with HIV/AIDS, led monthly services for inmates at the Orange County Men's Jail and promoted such Hispanic rituals and events as the procession of Our Lady of Guadalupe and the Day of the Dead.

 Coadjutor Bishop and Bishop of Sacramento

 Soto was named as coadjutor bishop of Sacramento by Pope Benedict XVI on October 11, 2007 to assist Bishop William Weigand.
 Soto was installed on November 19, 2007, in the Cathedral of the Blessed Sacrament.
 When Weigand retired on November 30, 2008, Soto automatically succeeded him.

-Soto is the Grand Prior of the USA Northwestern Lieutenancy of the Equestrian Order of the Holy Sepulchre of Jerusalem.Soto in August 2020 excommunicated Reverend Jeremy Leatherby for his persistent refusal to recognize Pope Francis as the legitimate pope of the Catholic Church.
+Soto is the Grand Prior of the USA Northwestern Lieutenancy of the Equestrian Order of the Holy Sepulchre of Jerusalem.
+Soto in August 2020 excommunicated Reverend Jeremy Leatherby for his persistent refusal to recognize Pope Francis as the legitimate pope of the Catholic Church.
 Leatherby had been removed from public ministry in 2016 after the diocese received an accusation of his having an inappropriate relationship with a woman.

 USCCB committee positions

 Within the United States Conference of Catholic Bishops (USCCB), Soto is chair of the Committee on Cultural Diversity in the Church, a member of the Committee on Evangelization and Catechesis, and a consultant to the Committee on International Justice and Peace.
 He is also the chairman of the Catholic Legal Immigration Network, Inc. (CLINIC).

 On November 17, 2010, Soto was appointed head of the Catholic Campaign for Human Development (CCHD), a USCCB agency.
-The CCHD faced allegations that it funded groups advocating abortion rights, contraception rights and contraception and same-sex marriage.
+The CCHD faced allegations that it funded groups advocating abortion rights, contraception rights, and same-sex marriage.
 These reports led a coalition of conservative Catholic and anti-abortion groups to launch a boycott of the national collection.
 At least ten American bishops announced support for the boycott.
 Soto's appointment came one day after Archbishop Timothy Dolan was elected USCCB president.

 Viewpoints

-Abortion rights
+Abortion

-Soto in January 2024 called for a day of reparation for the what he termed the sin of abortion.
+Soto, in January 2024, called for a day of reparation for the "sin of abortion".
 He asked parishioners to pray and fast in its observance.